getsentry/sentry/src/sentry/pipeline/README.md

-It's the job of the pipeline view to transition the pipeline to the next step in the pipeline and bind any data that may need to be used later in the pipeline or must be available when once the pipeline completes.
+It's the job of the pipeline view to transition the pipeline to the next step in the pipeline and bind any data that may need to be used later in the pipeline or must be available when the pipeline completes.

 An example pipeline view might be a form that asks the user for some input.